awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-wafv2-rulegroup.md

 `Tags`  <a name="cfn-wafv2-rulegroup-tags"></a>
 Key:value pairs associated with an AWS resource\.
 The key:value pair can be anything you define\.
 Typically, the tag key represents a category \(such as "environment"\) and the tag value represents a specific value within that category \(such as "test," "development," or "production"\)\.
 You can add up to 50 tags to each AWS resource\.
+To modify tags on existing resources, use the AWS WAF console or the APIs\.
+With AWS CloudFormation, you can only add tags to AWS WAF resources during resource creation\.
 *Required*: No
 *Type*: List of [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)